Standing in the water, reaching into a muddy hole, waiting for a fish to try to eat your hand… on purpose? HECK YEAH… let’s do this!!

 We recommend that you never go noodling alone.
 Think about it… you’re diving down in the water to catch a massive catfish.
 You are also entering the home of many different animals that may not appreciate an invader.
 Plus, there are sticks, large metal objects, and random things in the water that could snag your clothes or hair.
 While these complications are not too common, you should always go with a few friends so they can make sure you’re safe.
 This adventure is not worth the risk of your life so make sure you take every precaution.

 Those tree branches are out to get you!
 Okay… maybe not, but you do need to be careful when you pick out your noodling garb.
-Make sure you wear fitted clothes so a piece of clothing doesn’t end up snagged on a branch or shark tooth.
+Make sure you wear fitted clothes, or even one of our tactical belts, so a piece of clothing doesn’t end up snagged on a branch or shark tooth.
 (Wait… that’s shark diving... a whole different adventure but yes, we did that, too).

 The fun thing about noodlin’ is the risky feeling of reaching into a dark hole, waiting for a fish to bite!
 Just make sure you are ONLY reaching for fish in the darkness, and if you grab something that feels like a snake or a turtle, get the heck out of there!
 Also, you’ll probably want to be on the hunt for flathead catfish only, as the other types of fish have a real’ hard bite!